-As soon as we arrived at the Grand Canyon, we met a fabulous local who shared with us the must-see places in the park.
-She also shared THE SPOT with us to camp for free directly in the park, completely legally!
+As soon as we arrived at the Grand Canyon, we met a fabulous local who shared with us her must-see places in the park.
+She also shared THE SPOT for us to camp at, for free, directly in the park, completely legally!
 In fact, the Grand Canyon is bordered by a national forest and can be reached by a road in the park.
 For those interested, look out for the “Grand view look out tower” in the Kaibab National Forest.
-Since we wanted to spend a few days in the Grand Canyon, this news was the perfect way to start our stay here, as we had just learned that we wouldn’t have to “get out of the park” for the night!
-(To learn more about free camping read our article on this subject!)
+Since we wanted to spend a few days in the Grand Canyon, this news was the perfect way to start our stay, as we had just learned that we wouldn’t have to “get out of the park” for the night!
+(To learn more about free camping read our article on the subject!)

 After this fabulous meeting, we went to enjoy the sight of the “Desert View Watchtower” while quietly sipping our coffee.
-We got the same feeling as the first time… Wow, the Grand Canyon is awesome.
+We got the same feeling as we did the very first time… Wow, Grand Canyon is awesome.

 If you plan to visit the Grand Canyon, we recommend that you spend a few days there, or at least be there in the morning when there are few visitors to the park.
 You will be able to better appreciate the immensity and the silence that reigns in the canyon!

-We spent a few days here and were able to combine hiking, bird watching, our remote work and even a little artistic expression!
+We spent a few days there and were able to combine hiking, bird watching, our remote work and even a little artistic expression!

-It was so nice to take the time in the park.
+It was so nice to take our time through the park.

-Direction heat and mythical road of the South-West
+Direction: heat and the mythical road of the South-West